Uniform asymptotic expansions for the zeros of Bessel functions: Airy function expansions in Cherry form

 and

 Our expansion for $\mathcal{Z}(u,z)$ was the main priority, as we only need this for the expansions for the zeros.
-But for completeness we note that an asymptotic expansion of $\mathcal{Y}(u,z)$ can be also be obtained using (\ref{eq11}), (\ref{eq19}), (\ref{eq25}), (\ref{eq28}), and we arrive at
+But for completeness we note that $\mathcal{Y}(u,z)$ can be expressed in terms of the derivative of $\mathcal{Z}(u,z)$ as follows\footnote{This method was suggested by one of the reviewers}.
+First on differentiating (\ref{eq20}) and using the Wronskian for Airy functions \cite[Eq.
+9.2.8]{NIST:DLMF}

-as $u \to \infty$, uniformly for $z \in Z_{0}$.
-Using instead (\ref{eq18}) and (\ref{eq26a}) we find the same expansion also holds for $z \in Z_{\pm1}$.
-Then for $z \in \mathbf{Z}$ we can insert our expansion (\ref{eq32}) for $ \mathcal{Z}(u,z)$.
-It is possible to expand this expression to derive an asymptotic expansion for $\mathcal{Y}(u,z)$ in inverse powers of $u$, but this would be cumbersome and not necessary.
-It would be simpler to obtain an approximation for $\mathcal{Z}(u,z)$ from (\ref{eq32}) for a given $z$ and $u$ and then insert this value directly into the expansion (\ref{eq49}).

-Note the $\frac14$ power term is not analytic at $z=1$, and a small branch cut is needed between $z=1$ (the zero of $f(z)$) and the zero of $\mathcal{Z}(u,z)$, which for large $u$ is close to, but not exactly at this turning point.
-To evaluate $\mathcal{Y}(u,z)$ at points near this turning point one can again use Cauchy's integral formula, with a suitable contour surrounding $z=z_{0}$.
-Then in the usual manner one can evaluate $\mathcal{Y}(u,z)$ on this contour (which is bounded away from the problematic turning point) via its asymptotic series.